FilipaGo/payup-app-prototype/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/FilipaGo/payup-app-prototype/master/_images_readme/payup_comp.jpg" alt="Some PayUp App Screens" width="1000">
 Some PayUp screens.
 From left to right: Onboarding, Home, Unfolded menu, Bot (Walkthrough to create an expense sharing group).
+<br></br>
 </p>

+📖 <i>`Estimated reading time: 26 minutes (6566 words)`</i>

 ## Project Summary

-Project developed with Lília Correia and Marta Casal, under a Postgraduate Diploma in Digital Experience Design, which consisted in designing an interactive or semi-functional prototype of a digital product or service, following a user-centered approach.
+Project developed with Lília Correia and Marta Casal, under a Postgraduate Diploma in Digital Experience Design, which consisted in designing an interactive or semi-functional prototype of a digital product or service, following a user-centred approach.

 We designed PayUp; a mobile app to manage shared expenses, receive and pay debts, without the need to expose banking information.
 All you need is a mobile phone number.